ZachSor/Small-Personal-Projects/README.md

-# Personal-Projects
+## Personal-Projects
-These are the python projects that I've been working on.
-I am currently working on the Youtube Channel History project
+These are some of the smaller python projects that I've been worked on.
+Most of these done throughout my time in school and some of them were out of school.